 - Kidney disease—red blood cells are produced by the bone marrow in response to a hormone called erythropoietin, made primarily by the kidneys.
 Chronic kidney disease can cause anemia resulting from too little production of this hormone; the anemia can be treated by giving erythropoietin injections.

-- Anemia of chronic disease—whenever there are chronic diseases that stimulate the body's inflammatory response, the ability of the bone marrow to respond to erythropoietin is decreased.
+- Anemia of chronic disease—whenever there are chronic diseases that stimulate the body's inflammatory response, the ability of the bone marrow to respond to erythropoietin is decreased, mainly due to impairment in body iron regulation.
 For example, rheumatoid arthritis (a severe form of joint disease caused by the body attacking its own joints, called an autoimmune disease) can cause anemia by this mechanism.
 Other diseases that can produce anemia in the same way include chronic infections such as HIV or tuberculosis (TB).